+Let’s now see how to trade the news with a directional bias in a trading scenario.
 Let’s go back to our example of the U.S. unemployment rate report.
 Earlier, we gave examples of what could happen if the report came in light with expectations, or slightly better.
 Let’s say there was a surprising drop.
 What effect could this have on the dollar?
 One thing that could happen is that the dollar falls.
 What???
 Isn’t the dollar supposed to rise if the unemployment rate is dropping?

 There could be a couple reasons why the dollar could still fall even though there are more people with jobs.